-We have broad discretion in the application of any net proceeds we may receive pursuant to our August 2020 "at-the-market" equity offering program with Jefferies and Stifel, any net proceeds we have received pursuant to our January 2020 public offering of common shares, our November 2019 "at-the-market" equity offering program with Jefferies and Stifel, our sale of common shares to Neurocrine Biosciences in December 2019, as well as the net proceeds to us from previous equity and debt financings.
+We have broad discretion in the application of any net proceeds we have received or may receive pursuant to our October 2021 and March 2021 public offerings of common shares and pre-funded warrants to purchase common shares, our August 2020 "at-the-market" equity offering program with Jefferies and Stifel, our January 2020 public offering of common shares, as well as the net proceeds to us from previous equity and debt financings.
 Shareholders may not agree with our decisions, and our use of the proceeds and our existing cash and cash equivalents and marketable securities may not improve our results of operation or enhance the value of our common shares.
 Our failure to apply these funds effectively could have a material adverse effect on our business, delay the development of our product candidates and cause the market price of our common shares to decline.
 In addition, until the net proceeds are used, they may be placed in investments that do not produce significant income or that may lose value.